MySQL online DDL and pt-online-schema-change

 overview

-When adding specifications for a service or developing a new one, it may be necessary to perform DDL (Data Definition Language) operations such as adding columns or indexes to existing tables.
+Adding new service specifications or developing new features may require DDL (Data Definition Language) operations, such as adding columns or indexes to existing tables.

-If you perform a normal DDL operation while the service is running, a table lock may occur, which could lead to a serious service failure.
+If you perform a normal DDL operation while the service is running at that time, a table lock may occur, potentially leading to a serious service failure.

-By using the following method, you can prevent table locking and perform DDL operations online.
+By using the method described below, you can prevent table locking and perform DDL operations online.

 conclusion